Myths About the Overdose Crisis in B.C.

 MYTH 3: “People who experience substance use challenges are homeless and unemployed.”

 FACT: People who experience substance use challenges come from all walks of life.

 Substance use challenges affect people from a variety of backgrounds and who have different experiences related to occupation, education, income, wealth and where they live.
-In 2020 so far, 84% of illicit drug toxicity deaths have occurred indoors (56% in private residences and 28% in other residences including social and supportive housing, SROs, shelters, and hotels and other indoor locations).
+In 2020, 84% of illicit drug toxicity deaths occurred indoors (56% in private residences and 28% in other residences including social and supportive housing, SROs, shelters, and hotels and other indoor locations).

-Regardless of life circumstances, all lives are valuable, and all people deserve the chance to life happy, healthy lives.
+Regardless of life circumstances, all lives are valuable, and all people deserve the chance to live happy, healthy lives.